-In the society you live in there are everyday things that you do for entertainment and fun.
+In the society you live in, there are everyday things that you do for entertainment and fun.
 These things may vary from one community to another depending on their values and culture.
 In extension, there is a difference in what you do as fun depending on your age.
-China is not an exception of this.
+China is not an exception to this.

 What you Should Know about the Chinese Millennial Preferences?